Can you make the most extraordinary, the most amazing, the most unusual patterns/designs from these triangles which are made in a special way?

 How many different triangles can you make on a circular pegboard that has nine pegs?

-Can you find all the different triangles on these peg boards, and
+Can you find all the different triangles on these peg boards, and find their angles?

 Draw three straight lines to separate these shapes into four groups - each group must contain one of each shape.

 A group activity using visualisation of squares and triangles.

 Can you dissect an equilateral triangle into 6 smaller ones?
 What number of smaller equilateral triangles is it NOT possible to dissect a larger equilateral triangle into?